Hike at a Glance

-Hike Overview
+Hike overview

 The challenging Johns Peak hike is a 15km grade 5 trail within Tidbinbilla Nature Reserve, ACT.
 This return journey typically takes experienced bushwalkers 5 hours to complete.

 Beginning at the Mountain Creek carpark, the initial section follows the established Camels Hump walking track.
 Look out for the turnoff towards Johns Peak.
 Here, the path winds through a unique pocket of Australia's most northerly snowgum forest.
 The final ascent involves a challenging scramble along the ridgeline, culminating in a spectacular viewpoint.
-From this peak, the highest point in the reserve's network, you'll be rewarded with breathtaking panoramic vistas encompassing the Brindabella Ranges and the Cotter River valley below.
+From this peak, the highest point in the reserve's network, you'll be rewarded with breathtaking panoramic views encompassing the Brindabella Ranges and the Cotter River valley below.

 The significant distance, rough and steep sections make this hike suitable only for very experienced bushwalkers.

-Map and GPX file
+Walk map and GPX file

 Max elevation: 1427 m